kingreza/theswiftbook/BOOKREADME.md

 Swift is currently not supported on Windows.[^1]

+## How can I contribute to The Swift Book?

+to be written

 ## Frequently Asked Questions

-For the list of frequently asked questions, [refer to this page](BOOKREADME.md).
+For the list of frequently asked questions, [refer to this page](BOOKFAQ.md).

 ## Legal